-- 5. Noting that Table 1 above may be subject to change, if the Local Plan end date is to be extended as discussed in Q1 above, our Client is of the view that it is unclear why these differences exist and considers that the failure to align the periods of time has the potential to introduce unnecessary complexity into the Plan's evidence base and the justification for its strategies and policies.
-Whilst the Council's comments at PQ28 of document SHBC001 go some way to explain the position regarding employment land, it is still considered that the approach of having differing base dates for the Plan and supporting evidence documents is unjustified. - 6.
-If the Council is to achieve its Vision, as set out within the Plan, then it should strive to deliver over and above that which is prescribed by the OAN, both in the case of employment and housing, and so aligning the Plan Period with the evidence base (and vice versa) should not undermine the Council's ambition to deliver growth and economic prosperity in order to be positively prepared.
+- 5. Noting that Table 1 above may be subject to change, if the Local Plan end date is to be extended as discussed in Q1 above, our Client remains of the view that it is unclear why these differences exist and considers that the failure to align the periods of time has the potential to introduce unnecessary complexity into the Plan, as well as uncertainty over the justification for its policies.
+Whilst the Council's comments at PQ28 of document SHBC001 go some way to explain the Council's position regarding employment land, it is still considered that the approach of having differing base dates for the Plan and supporting evidence documents is unjustified. - 6.
+If the Council is to achieve its Vision, as set out within the Plan, then it should strive to deliver over and above that which is prescribed by the OAN, both in the case of employment and housing, and so aligning the Plan Period (as discussed within our Client's response to Q5 and Q6 below) with the evidence base (and vice versa) should not undermine the Council's ambition to deliver growth and economic prosperity.
+Accordingly, the Plan, as written, falls short of being positively prepared.